giacomo33/MyDiary/README.md

 <!-- #######  YAY, I AM THE SOURCE EDITOR! #########-->
 <h2 style="color: #5e9ca0;"><span style="color: #000000;">Sample Xamarin Forms App with Azure Mobile Services</span></h2>
 <p>Xamarin Forms app showcasing an Azure app service with Azure SQL Backend.
-Authentication goes though Azure using a server flow model with thirdparty authentication providors that include Facebook, Google, Twitter, Azure AD and Microsoft. xNuit with AutoFixture and Fluent Assertions is used to unit test the azure service.</p>
+Authentication goes though Azure using a server flow model with thirdparty authentication providors that include Facebook, Google, Twitter, Azure AD and Microsoft. xNuit with AutoFixture and Fluent Assertions is used to unit test the azure service.
+Azure SQL lite nuget used to store data for offline access and automatic sync.</p>
 <p><img src="/Screenshots/uwp menu.png" width="503" height="400" /></p>
 <p>The Azure app service is built using ASP.NET MVC with Entity Framework.&nbsp;ReactiveUI is used throughout the code to illustrate the power of an Observer based pattern approach.
 Specific Views such as the Search Page are coded using ReactiveUI. xUnit</p>
 <p><strong>Screenshots -iOS, Android and UWP</strong></p>